 This is how the map looks like and you can easily find your property on those maps.

 Click on photo for PDF file of Escazu land values

 Construction value differs, depending on the quality of the materials used.
-You can safely use a construction value anywhere between $700 – $1,500/m2 for the construction and deduct 2% per year for depreciation.
-You can also use the construction manual used for the Luxury Home Tax for that, which you can download here, which unfortunately is in Spanish.
+Also, you can safely use a construction value anywhere between $700 – $1,500/m2 for the construction and deduct 2% per year for depreciation.
+You can also use the construction manual used for the Luxury Home Tax for that.
+You can download here, unfortunately, it is in Spanish.

 Apart from your property tax, the municipality charges municipal services.
-You need to be careful here because in some municipalities when you request to pay for your property taxes or “impuesto sobre los bienes inmuebles”, they might not include the municipal services.
+You need to be careful here.
+Because in some municipalities when you request to pay for your property taxes or impuesto sobre los bienes inmuebles.
+When they give you the amount pending, they might not include the municipal services.
 You might not find out until years later and will have to pay all the fines.

 Municipal services include public Street lights, cleaning of all public roads, garbage collection, maintenance of parks and green áreas of your community as well as municipal pólice in some communities.

 Many municipalities in Costa Rica are messy even though they are computerized.
 Therefore, I recommend you keep all your receipts as proof.
 Or, even better, request a certification that your property taxes AND municipal services are up to date.